tscanlin/pistachio/README.md

 # OPTIONAL
 # Folder(s) within the bucket to load from.
 # Can be string or array.
 # When an array, folders listed first have higher precedence.
+# When using setting through ENV variables, folders are ':' delimited.
+E.g. `PISTACHIO_PATH=prod:dev`
 # When unset, looks in the root of the bucket.
 ```
 ```